Hansen's Bloodhounds

 2. To repay them for their puppy

-3. Because it would be fun, especially for children
+4. Because it would be fun, especially for children

 Are you set up and knowledgeable enough to raise healthy puppies?

 You might think, "I'll just house my female outside".
 However, you risk neighboring dogs jumping your fence to breed her...and therefore, you may end up with puppies of unknown parentage.
+If you plan to house your female and puppies outside you will need a proper and safe facility that is clean and climate controlled.
+As I said, it take a lot of money upfront to do this properly.

-If your puppies or their mother roam your property, you can just about guarantee yourself of a litter that comes into contact with coccidia and/or giardia, fleas, ear mites, and a host of other health issues.
-How will you try to ensure that your puppies leave you healthy, and not infested with bugs, bacteria, and protozoa that will immediately cause its new owners to incur vet bills?
+If your puppies or their mother roam your property, you can just about guarantee yourself of a litter that comes into contact with parvo, coccidia and/or giardia, fleas, ear mites, and a host of other health issues.
+How will you ensure that your puppies leave you healthy, and not infested with bugs, bacteria, and protozoa that will immediately cause its new owners to incur vet bills?

 Do you have an excellent veterinarian close by to assist